Azure-Samples/Speech-Service-Actions-Template/README.md

 This template includes sample data from the [cognitive-services-speech-sdk repository](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/sampledata/customspeech) for the purposes of following these steps.
 Later in this documentation, you will learn how to [replace the sample data](documentation/3-improve-the-model.md#Next-steps) with data for your own project.

-## Submit feedback

-File feedback regarding documentation or tooling as a an [issue](https://github.com/Azure-Samples/Speech-Service-DevOps-Template/issues), or propose changes by submitting a pull request into the **develop** branch.

 ## Contributing